blakesouthwood/Santa_Cruz_Python_Preprocessor/README.md

 # Santa_Cruz_Python_Preprocessor
+January 18, 2024
+Playing with Bard and Chat GPT I think that the codebase will be reduced by at least 90% after I refactor it using Bard and GPT.

 January 6, 2024

 I learned more about coding and design on this project than on anything else I have ever coded